silvercircle/silvercircle.github.io/_posts/2017-10-04-the-beauty-of-sardinia.md

 about 1.6 millions, so it's rather sparsely populated with only 70 inhabitants per square kilometer (180 per sq mi).
 Approximately 1/4 of the population lives in the metropolitan area of [Cagliari](https://en.wikipedia.org/wiki/Cagliari), which also serves as the capital city and is the hub for all administrative matters of the autonomous region Sardinia.
+{:dc}

 On the contrary, more than 4 million sheep are living on the island, resulting in a sheep density similar to some regions in New Zealand.
 Breeding of sheep is an important cornerstone of the